-The Company's Board of Directors is composed of one executive director (the CEO) and four non-executive directors, two of whom are non-executive Directors from the Group and two of whom are independent non-executive directors.
-The Chairman of the Board is a Group appointed non-executive director.
+The Company's Board of Directors is composed of one Executive Director (the CEO) and four Non-Executive Directors, two of whom are Non-Executive Directors from the Group and two of whom are Independent Non-Executive Directors.
+The Chairman of the Board is a Group appointed Non-Executive Director.

-Board of Directors at 31st December 2021:
+Board of Directors as at 31st December 2022:

-- S Cariou Hellec (Group Non Executive and Chairperson) (French) - D. Miseray (Group Non-Executive (French) - T Beckwith (CEO) (British) - C McGettrick (Independent Non-Executive Director) - G Murphy (Independent Non-Executive Director)
+- S. Cariou Hellec (Group Non-Executive Director and Chairperson) (French) - D. Miseray (Group Non-Executive Director) (French) - A. Beckwith (Executive Director and CEO) (British) - C. McGettrick (Independent Non-Executive Director) - G. Murphy (Independent Non-Executive Director)